vial-kb/vial-kb.github.io/docs/manual/macros.md

 Macros can be used to perform a pre-programmed sequence of actions or steps.

 By default, 16 macros can be configured.
-This number can be lower as some firmwares do not have enough space for this many macros.
+This number can be adjusted in firmware at compile (Not GUI) see [here](https://get.vial.today/docs/firmware-size.html) for more info.

-Some great example uses for macros could be typing out and address, opening a program with a hotkey-shortcut or filling out a form.
+Some great example uses for macros could be typing out an address, opening a program with a hotkey-shortcut or filling out a form.

 ## 1. Configure Macros
 Click the **Macros** tab.
 All the macros that can be configured will be displayed as seperate tabs.
 Select a Macro you would like to configure.
 In the picture below **M0** is selected